xnvme/xnvme/docs/backends/index.rst

 **xNVMe** :ref:`sec-api`.
 This enables you to switch between system interfaces, libraries, and drivers at runtime without altering your application logic.

-While **xNVMe** abstracts these differences, it's still important to understand specifics related to your platform, system interfaces, and supporting libraries.
+While **xNVMe** abstracts away most differences, it's still important to understand the specifics related to your platform, system interfaces, and supporting libraries.
+For each backend we will cover the following topics:
-Each section covers the following topics.
+System configuration, device identification, and backend instrumentation.

-Device identification
+System Configuration
-   The schema for identifying devices differ across platforms and interfaces, such as naming conventions for NVMe device files can be as different as ``/dev/nvme0n1``, ``/dev/ng0n1``, ``/dev/nvme0ns1``, ``disk4``, ``\
+   Some backends or I/O interfaces require you to configure your system in a certain way to use them.
+Examples include using a specific OS kernel or running a script to attach or detach devices.

-   \. \PhysicalDevice2`` and PCI device handles for user-space devices ``0000:02:00.0`` and NVMe/TCP endpoints ``172.10.10.10:4420``.
+Device Identification

-System configuration
+   The schema for identifying devices differ across platforms and interfaces.
+Varying from file device handles, e.g. ``/dev/nvme0n1``, to PCI device handles, e.g. ``0000:02:00.0``, and NVMe/TCP endpoints, e.g.
-   This is mostly conserned with the setup and use of OS kernel bypassing interfaces such as the user-space NVMe drivers provided by ``SPDK/NVMe`` and ``libvfn``
+   ``172.10.10.10:4420``.

-Backend instrumentation
+Backend Instrumentation
-   On a given platform multiple interface can be available, the **xNVMe** library makes a runtime decision on which interface to use when talking to your device.
-You can overrule the library decision, however, to do so, you need to know what the available options are, what they are named and what they offer.
+   On a given platform multiple interface may be available.
+At runtime, the **xNVMe** library makes a decision on which interface to use.
+You can overrule this decision, however, to do so, you need to know what the available options are, what they are named, and what they offer.

 The valid combinations of interfaces and backends are listed below: